Jun 01, 23 11:48 PM

-Soon after the movie was released, it was natural that Braveheart Swords were extremely popular and the market was soon flooded by all manner of unofficial replicas (and official replica DID make the rounds and was offered by Windlass Steelcrafts, but they were a few years late to the party).
+Soon after this wildly successful movie was released, it was natural that Braveheart Swords were extremely popular and the market was soon flooded by all manner of unofficial replicas.

-Most of the replicas still doing the rounds are made from stainless steel, the kind of decorative non-functional replicas you come to expect from a movie sword.
-Quality and prices of these swords varies quite wildly, from around US$50-100 for a very shoddily made Pakistani or Chinese 'display' model.
+Unable to cash in on the craze, this official replica came and went without much fanfare and is not particularly collectible these days, leaving only a bunch of cheap, rattly stainless steel knock-offs, the kind of decorative non-functional replicas you come to expect from a movie sword.
+Quality and prices of these swords varies quite wildly, but typically are US$50-100 for a very shoddily made Pakistani or Chinese 'display' model.

 I hope this information on Braveheart swords has been helpful.
 To return to Movie Swords Reviewed - Don't Believe the Hype, from Braveheart Swords, click here